24 March 2018

 Still, we really enjoyed the game and I’d definitely recommend it if you enjoy escape rooms and murder mysteries, or if you always wanted to play a real life version of Cluedo!

-Four out of six rainbow sloths from me, deductions are mostly because of the above mentioned issues that could be fixed without changing the game too much.
+Three and a half stars from me, deductions are mostly because of the above mentioned issues that could be fixed without changing the game too much.